pilarbifaretti/pilarbifaretti/README.md

 - Market Basket Analysis: Explored patterns of item associations within customer transactions.
 - Goal: Produce comprehensive insights into customer behavior, enhance business decision-making, and unlock opportunities for strategic growth in the dynamic realm of online retail.
 - Technologies & Tools: R Studio

+2. **Project 2: SQL & Python**
+- Used the FIFA World Cup dataset, made available by Kaggle.
+- PostgreSQL was used to query the data and compelling visualizations using Plotly.
+- Goal: Explore statistics and hidden patterns of the FIFA World Cup.
+- Technologies & Tools: Python & SQL

 <!---
 pilarbifaretti/pilarbifaretti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.